wso2/docs-ei/en/streaming-integrator/docs/samples/AggregateDataIncrementally.md

 ## Testing the Sample

+To simulate events as single events,

 1. To open the Event Simulator, click the **Event Simulator** icon.

     ![Event Simulator Icon](../../images/Testing-Siddhi-Applications/Event_Simulation_Icon.png)

+    This opens the event simulation panel.

-2. To simulate events for the `RawMaterialStream` stream of the `AggregateDataIncrementally`  enter information in the **Single Simulation** tab as follows.
+2. To simulate events for the `RawMaterialStream` stream of the `AggregateDataIncrementally`  Siddhi application, enter information in the **Single Simulation** tab of the event simulation panel as follows.

     | **Field**                   | **Value**                              |
     |-----------------------------|----------------------------------------|